airvzxf/programming-ground-up-and-under-hood/src/programming-from-the-ground-up/002-Book.md

 --------------------------

 In our first programs, all of the code was contained within the source file.
-Such programs are called *statically-linked executablesstatically-linked*, because they contained all of the necessary functionality for the program that wasn\'t handled by the kernel.
-In the programs we wrote in
+Such programs are called *statically-linked executables*, because they contained all of the necessary functionality for the program that wasn\'t handled by the kernel.
+In the programs we wrote in [Chapter 6.
-[Chapter 6.
 Reading and Writing Simple Records](#chapter-6-reading-and-writing-simple-records), we used both our main program file and files containing routines used by multiple